 - Select a new business structure that best fits your needs by evaluating tax advantages, legal exposure, ease of operation and portability should you need to relocate.

 - Select the right accounting software by evaluating your budget, needs and hardware.

 - Prepare a Cash Flow Budget so you know exactly how much money you need to keep the business alive each month for the first few years.
 Unplanned cash requirements are always emotionally painful.

 - Establish billing and collection procedures to maximize your cash flow.

 - Establish procedures to monitor and control costs.

 - Setup a home office so you can maximize your tax deductions.

-- Prepare and file all required state and local licenses and permits.
+- all required state and local licenses and permits.

-- Prepare and file your application for your Federal Employer Identification Number.
+- your application for your Federal Employer Identification Number.

 - Provide payroll and payroll tax filing when you bring on your first employee.